What Is The Procrastination Bulldozer Method For Time Management?

 • If you feel the need to do a task perfectly, do a “first draft” where you allow yourself to simply focus on getting the task finished; know that you can always adjust or redo it later, but it is often much easier to work from a draft than it is to work from nothing.

-Online therapy for procrastination resolution
+Online therapy for procrastination and productivity

 If you feel that procrastination is negatively affecting your life, you may consider finding professional support in the form of online therapy.
 With online therapy through a service like BetterHelp, you can be matched with a therapist who is familiar with situations just like yours.
 They can offer you expert insight and techniques that you can use to improve your symptoms, and it can all happen from the comfort and convenience of your own home.